Surrender (Elvis Presley song)

-"Surrender" is a #1 song recorded by Elvis Presley and published by Elvis Presley Music in 1961.
+"Surrender" is a number 1 song recorded by Elvis Presley and published by Elvis Presley Music in 1961.
 It is an adaptation by Doc Pomus and Mort Shuman of the music of a 1902 Neapolitan ballad by Giambattista and Ernesto de Curtis entitled "Torna a Surriento" ("Come Back to Sorrento").
 It hit number one in the US and UK in 1961 and eventually became one of his best-selling singles.
-Presley held the record for most consecutive number one singles on the Billboard Hot 100 before 1966 when The Beatles beat the record with six consecutive number ones released between 1965-1966.
-That record eventually was broken in 1988 by Whitney Houston, who continues to hold the record with seven.
+Presley held the record for most consecutive number one singles on the Billboard Hot 100 before 1966, when The Beatles beat the record, with six consecutive number ones released between 1965 and 1966.
+That record eventually was broken in 1988 by Whitney Houston, who continues to hold the record today with seven.
 It would hold the record for most consecutive number ones by a solo artist until Houston broke that record with "So Emotional".
-This was one of 25 songs Doc Pomus and Mort Shuman wrote for Presley.
-It has been recorded by many other artists, including Michael Bublé, The Residents, and Il Volo.
+This was one of 25 songs which Doc Pomus and Mort Shuman wrote for Presley.
+It has been recorded by many other artists, including Michael Bublé, The Residents and Il Volo.